Maine coon kitten black and white

 Your kitten learns in two different ways: it starts by imitating its mother’s actions and learning through new experiences and positive reinforcement.
 While kittens are more independent than puppies, it’s important to train them to adopt the right behaviour from an early age and learn the rules of sharing a home with other people and animals.

-How to train your kitten to recognize its name
+How to train your kitten to recognise its name

 Teaching your kitten to respond when you call their name is simpler than it sounds.
 These simple tips should prove useful.